plurid/destream/README.md

 <h3>
-    remote control web pages in the browser of your followers; let streamers control web pages in your browser
+    collaborative browsing: as streamer—remote control web pages in the browser of your audience; as viewer—let streamers control web pages in your browser
 </h3>